 Alzheimer’s affects the brain by increasing taus and plaques.
 Taus and plaques are like blockages in plumbing.
 These blockages clutter the cells of your brain decreasing normal signaling and function of cells.
 Olive oil’s polyphenols negatively effect multiple pathways that manufacture taus and plaques.
 These polyphenols are like a SWAT team.
 They eliminate, prevent, and clean up taus and plaques.
 Lastly, olive oil decreases brain inflammation.
 Brain inflammation is believed to be a precursor to Alzheimer’s disease.
 Links here and here.

 If you are cooking with olive oil, make sure to replenish the amount during cooking and use lower grades.
 Using an expensive oil to cook with doesn’t make sense from a health, economic, or taste perspective.
 It’s better to use higher grades for cold applications like dressings and on top of foods.
 Other healthy alternatives are coconut oil and butter.
 Both are solid at room temperature.
 This means that under high temperatures coconut oil and butter will not degrade and retain their health benefits.

-To learn more about Structural Chiropractic, click here.
+For more information about Structural Chiropractic in Birmingham, Alabama, click here.

 For more health news, click here.